 About the different options for sharing

-To share files in your enterprise Box account, you can either share a link, or invite a collaborator into the folder containing your files.
+To share files in your IU Box account, you can either share a link, or invite a collaborator into the folder containing your files.

 Collaboration is intended for longer-term projects requiring that the other person be able to continually access the files.
 Collaboration has seven permission levels, and requires the collaborator to have a Box account.
 You can invite collaborators to share folders only, not individual files.
 Depending upon the permission level selected, collaborators may be able to edit, upload, and delete the files in a folder.
 When you want help revising a document, inviting a collaborator into a folder allows you to revise just one version of a given file, rather than creating multiple versions that you must reconcile later.